Gianna-A/Gianna-A/README.md

 👋 Hi, I’m Gianna

-I'm currently a Computer Science student at the University of Surrey.
+I'm currently a Computer Science student.

 - 🎮 Hobbies: In my free time, I enjoy playing games and puzzles such as solitare, chess, and sudoku!
 I'm also passionate about exploring new tech and staying up-to-date with the latest innovations.